JohriLab/Bvalcalc/_sources/guides/params.rst.txt

 Core parameters
 ----------------
-x
+``x``
-    Scaling factor that modifies N, u, r, and g.
+    Scaling factor that modifies ``N``, ``u``, ``r``, and ``g``.
 Keep as 1 for empirical analysis, only useful for calculating B to compare against rescaled simulations
-Nanc
+``Nanc``
     Ancestral population size, often reported in literature.
-Can be roughly estimated from pairwise diversity at neutrally evolving sites, given a mutation rate and no demography (Nanc = pi/4u). r
+Can be roughly estimated from pairwise diversity at neutrally evolving sites, given a mutation rate and no demography (`Nanc = pi/4u`).
+``r``
-    Recombination (crossover) rate per bp, per generation (sex-averaged), often reported in literature from direct measurement (recombination in pedigrees) or inferred from sequence data. u
+    Recombination (crossover) rate per bp, per generation (sex-averaged), often reported in literature from direct measurement (recombination in pedigrees) or inferred from sequence data.
+Note you can add a crossover rate that can modify `r` across the genome with ``--rec_map``.
+``u``
     Mutation rate (all types) per bp, per generation, often reported in literature from mutation accumulation experiments.
-Note that the point mutation rate is typically used, though all mutation types with selective effects may contribute to BGS similarly, if considering different mutation types with different DFEs, see :doc:`Multiple DFEs <../guides/multiple_dfes>`. g
+Note that the point mutation rate is typically used, though all mutation types with selective effects may contribute to BGS similarly, if considering different mutation types with different DFEs, see :doc:`Multiple DFEs <../guides/multiple_dfes>`.
+Note you can add a gc initiation rate that can modify `g` across the genome with ``--gc_map``.
+``g``
     Gene conversion initiation rate per bp, per generation.
-Note that on occasion the g * k value is reported in the literature rather than the *initiation* rate, in which case, the value should be divided by the tract length (k). k
+Note that on occasion the ``g * k`` value is reported in the literature rather than the *initiation* rate, in which case, the value should be divided by the tract length (k).
+``k``
     Gene conversion tract length (bp).
 Note that Bvalcalc takes only a single mean value and so does not make assumptions about the distribution.

 DFE parameters